pkay025/Read-Me/README.md

 - 👋 Hi, I’m @pkay025
 - 👀 I’m interested in ...exploring and learning more about Computer Hardware
-- 🌱 I’m currently learning ...React.js
+- 🌱 I’m currently learning ...React Native
 - 💞️ I’m looking to collaborate on ...Computer Networking
 - 📫 How to reach me ...nunoomensahemmanuel224@gmail.com
 - 😄 Pronouns: ...he/him